Panic buying may have boosted grocery sales in February - StatsNZ

 In Australia panic buying of toilet paper has seen shelves emptied and even resulted in fights between shoppers.

-StatsNZ figures showed the largest increase in sales was for grocery food and drink (consumables), up $51 million (2.4 per cent), followed by an increase in sales of long-lasting products like furniture, hardware, and appliances (durables), up $12 million (0.8 per cent).
+StatsNZ figures showed the largest increase in sales was for grocery food and drink (consumables), up $51 million (2.4 per cent), followed by an increase in sales of long-lasting products like furniture, hardware, and appliances (durables), up $12m (0.8 per cent).

 "This is the largest dollar value increase in grocery sales since March 2018, when Good Friday fell at the end of the month," Chapman said.